 The Selling Stockholders may sell all or a portion of the Resale Shares beneficially owned by them and offered hereby from time to time, and in the case of shares of Common Stock issuable upon the conversion of the Series B Preferred Stock, may only be offered after such shares are converted to shares of Common Stock pursuant to the terms of the Certificate of Designation, directly or through one or more underwriters, broker-dealers or agents.
 If the Resale Shares are sold through underwriters or broker-dealers, the Selling Stockholders will be responsible for underwriting discounts (it being understood that the Selling Stockholders shall not be deemed to be underwriters solely as a result of their participation in this offering) or commissions or agent's commissions.
-The Resale Shares may be sold on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale, in the over-the-counter market or in transactions otherwise than on these exchanges or systems or in the over-the-counter market and in one or more transactions at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices.
+The Resale Shares may be sold on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale, in the over-the-counter market and in one or more transactions at fixed prices.
 These sales may be effected in transactions, which may involve crosses or block transactions.
 The Selling Stockholders may use any one or more of the following methods when selling Resale Shares:

-- · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - to or through underwriters or purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part: - broker-dealers may agree with the Selling Stockholders to sell a specified number of such Resale Shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether such options are listed on an options exchange or otherwise; - · a combination of any such methods of sale; and - · any other method permitted pursuant to applicable law.
+- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - to or through underwriters or purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - settlement of short sales entered into after the effective date of the registration statement of which this prospectus is a part; - broker-dealers may agree with the Selling Stockholders to sell a specified number of such Resale Shares at a stipulated price per share; - through the writing or settlement of options or other hedging transactions, whether such options are listed on an options exchange or otherwise; - a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.